-Can the MaxxForce[®] Engine Brake by Jacobs[®] feature be used to help Cruise Control maintain the vehicle speed?
+Can the Engine Brake feature be used to help Cruise Control maintain the vehicle speed?

-Yes, the Cruise Control automatic engine brake feature engages the MaxxForce® Engine Brake by Jacobs® at a programmable speed above Cruise Control maximum vehicle speed.
+Yes, the Cruise Control automatic engine brake feature engages the Engine Brake at a programmable speed above Cruise Control maximum vehicle speed.
 This allows for better speed control and can reduce vehicle brake system wear.
 The engine brake On/Off switch and engine brake setting switch will not impact cruise control functions when activated.
-Refer to the MaxxForce® Engine Brake by Jacobs® feature document for more information.
+Refer to the MaxxForce® 15 Engine Brake feature document for more information.